rckcrlr/SiriProxy-AppController/README.md

 <p>1) Install siriproxy using the instructions here: https://github.com/plamoni/SiriProxy</p>

-<p>2) Add AppConroller confi lines from config-info.yml to your siriproxy config.yml file</p>
+<p>2) Add AppConroller config lines from config-info.yml to your siriproxy config.yml file</p>

-<p>3) From the top level of your siriproxy installation run './bin/siriproxy bunle'</p>
+<p>3) From the top level of your siriproxy installation run './bin/siriproxy bundle'</p>

 <p>To add apps or change the word that Siri uses for an app you can edit the 'case' statement at the top of siriproxy-appcontroller.rb.</p>